Icinga/icingabeat/README.md

 **Note:** The dashboards require Kibana >= 5.2.0

-The tool to import dashboards is already included in the Icingabeat package.
+The tool to import dashboards with is already included in the Icingabeat package.

 ```
 unzip icingabeat-dashboards-1.0.0.zip -d /tmp